 - Serve topped with banana slices, or your favorite topping, and maple syrup.

-Leftover waffles can be stored in the freezer.
-They will keep in there for about 2 months.
+Leftover waffles can be stored in the refrigerator for up to 2 days or in the freezer for about 2 months.

 *Flour note: To avoid adding too much flour, scoop the flour into the measuring cup with a spoon.
 Then level with the flat side of a knife.